Introducing African Books Network

-Publishing and Connecting Africa!
-That is the punch line of Handel publishing, also known as the African Books Network, located in three cities of South East Nigeria: Enugu (EN) Abakaliki (AI) and Umuahia (UM).
-Yet for an online network, location is almost become a trifle now, says publishing chief, Christian Mazes.
-Our Mission at African Books Network is publishing and connecting African writers to the world wide web; it doesn’t matter from which part of the African region a writer or the publishers may come, explains the CEO.
+‘Publishing and Connecting Africa!’ is the punch line of Handel publishing, also known as the African Books Network.
+Visible in three cities South East of Nigeria, yet, for an online network, location is just a trifle.
+Says media chief Emezue, ‘our mission on the network is bringing writers to the world wide web; it doesn’t matter from which part of the region a writer may come.’

-Our select projects have given boost to a renaissance of dynamic literature for whole generations, the chief boasts.
-Over the years, and with several works that have earned their stay on our tabloid, we have demonstrated our commitment to the vision of a continent which must needs align with a world heritage of knowledge and information exchange.
-Our wake has seen a harvest of expressions evident from titles that have become important referrals in contemporary literary and cultural studies, he boasts again.
-This distinctive position is further strengthened by our affiliation with Africa Research projects on world-wide web.
+‘Our book projects have given boost to a renaissance of dynamic literature for whole generations,’ online editor Zito Brown boasts.
+‘Over the years, and with several works that have earned their stay on our tabloid, we have demonstrated our commitment to the vision of a continent which needs must align with the universal heritage of knowledge and information exchange.
+Our wake has seen a harvest of expressions evident from titles that have become important referrals in contemporary literary and cultural studies.
+This distinctive position is further strengthened by our affiliation with Africa Research projects on world-wide web.’

-The Handel eBook publishing revolution
+The Handel eBook program

-Our e-program is easy and cost-effective whereby you quickly reach readers through downloads from online bookstores, says Titi Brenda, head of Handelbooks graphic media.
-And when you join the information highway of online solutions, you will discover our alliance to global publishing and research development exceeds even your scholarly expectations.
-It’s also mitigating the challenge of economic underdevelopment in our region.
+‘Our e-program is easy and cost-effective whereby you quickly reach readers through downloads from online bookstores,’ says Brenda, head of graphic.
+So when you join the super highway of online solutions, your alliance to global publishing and research development will exceed your most scholarly expectations to meet the challenge of informative growth in the region.

 ‘Secondly, except where not necessary, we will assist with graphics.
-Our Randall graphics hosts one of the best color concepts in the arts, he addd.
-Finally, you may then proceed elsewhere or choose to publish with us on very convenient terms.
-Convenient because, even on a modest budget, our global connections can link you with the latest printing technology available.
-Local presses are also on hand to afford you cheaper printing services you can expect anywhere in the region.
+Our media is of the bests in the arts,’ he adds.
+‘Afterwards you may then proceed to publish your work on very convenient terms.
+Convenient because, even on a modest budget, our global network can link you with the latest affordable tech.
+Local presses are also on hand to afford cheaper printing services you can expect anywhere in the region.

-Otherwise Publishing is that simple!
+Publishing at Handel is that simple!

 1. Have your manuscript reviewed

-2. Consider our proposal
+2. Consider our options

-3. Get published and obtain copies!
+3. Get published and start selling!

-We get you connected for the right price
+Get connected for the right price

-South East Area Office: 6 Handelstreet, Waterville Crescent, Hilltop Layout, 4800003, AI, EBS, NG, WA.
-Email: firstname.lastname@example.org
+South East Area: 6 Handelstreet, Waterville Crescent, Hilltop Layout, 4800003, EN.
+NG.
+WA.
+Email: [email protected]